 Successful buffet design is a PsyOp.
 Front-load the buffet with cheap pasta, dotted by a few colorful veggies and glaze it with a slick of “Italian” dressing from a 5-gallon bucket.
 Name it something catchy — Pasta Primavera!
 It’s neither Italian nor faithful to the original recipe but fear not.
 Diners overwhelmingly consume what is presented first.
 A majority consume news and information the same way.

 The incontrovertibly named Black Lives Matter and other factions of social justice count on this phenomenon.
-I urge you to read BLM’s What We Believe page (this page was quietly deleted in Sept 2020, probably for the same reason I found it remarkable enough to screen capture when I first read it – see the original page below).
+I urge you to read BLM’s What We Believe page (this page was quietly deleted in Sept 2020, probably for the same reason I found it remarkable enough to screen capture when I first read it).
 From the perspective of alignment there seems to be a disconnect between well-intentioned people in the private & public sectors and the position statement from BLM.

 In addition, this interview from 2015 is revealing both for its clear acknowledgement of Marxist foundations and for a question that goes unanswered (as much due to rambling interviewer commentary than avoidance) about heterosexual males being unwelcome in BLM leadership roles.
 The question is partially answered in the BLM statement linked above.